Jaguar XF Sportbrake (2017-2024) Review

 "The interior layout of the Jaguar XF Sportbrake understandably matches the saloon exactly, and has simplicity on its side.
 Where its rivals go for flashy materials and bathe the cabin in neon mood lighting, the Jaguar is more reserved."

-Jaguar XF Sportbrake Review 2023: interior close up photo of the Jaguar XF Sportbrake dashboard
+Jaguar XF Sportbrake (2017-2024) Review: interior close up photo of the Jaguar XF Sportbrake dashboard

 All fairly straightforward then, but with a few oddities.
 The window controls on the driver's side are mounted lower down than in other premium cars, and it can be awkward trying to lower the rear window, for example.

-This is one area where modern Jaguars have traditionally struggled to past muster, and although improved in the latest version the Jaguar XF Sportbrake isn't quite able to match the high benchmarks set by the most luxurious big estates.
+This is one area where modern Jaguars have traditionally struggled to pass muster, and although improved in the latest version, the Jaguar XF Sportbrake isn't quite able to match the high benchmarks set by the most luxurious big estates.

 Each time you encounter one of the above, it robs you of any trust in the solidity of the cabin's construction, and while it may prove as robust as anything from Audi, BMW or Mercedes, it simply doesn't feel as plush.

-However, problem areas like average-quality metal effect trim are there to remind you that Jaguar spend a lot more of its budget honing the handling than it did improving the interior.
+However, problem areas like average-quality metal-effect trim are there to remind you that Jaguar spends a lot more of its budget honing the handling than it did improving the interior.

-Even the basic version comes comes with Apple CarPlay and Android Auto as well as native apps like Spotify, dual SIM connection and voice commands.
-It also has a dedicated power source so it boots up faster when you get into the car and gives you weather updates based on your location and destination.
-As of 2022 Pivi Pro systems will also get Alexa connectivity so you can use voice commands for a variety of features.
+Even the basic version comes with Apple CarPlay and Android Auto as well as native apps like Spotify, dual SIM connection and voice commands.
+It also has a dedicated power source, so it boots up faster when you get into the car and gives you weather updates based on your location and destination.
+As of 2022, Pivi Pro systems will also get Alexa connectivity so you can use voice commands for a variety of features.

-Sound quality from the standard system is surprisingly good, with eight speakers pushing out 180w, but there are two optional Meridian stereos.
-The first has a punchy 400w output, but you might as well splash out on the 825w system, which costs a little more, and boasts 16 speakers, a sub woofer and 16 channel amplifier.
+Sound quality from the standard system is surprisingly good, with eight speakers pushing out 180W, but there were two optional Meridian stereos.
+The first has a punchy 400W output, but the 825W system boasts 16 speakers, a subwoofer and a 16-channel amplifier.

 The Jaguar XF Sportbrake's dimensions are 4964mm in length, 1890mm in width and 1494mm in height, and it is the length that plays the biggest part in ensuring it offers a spacious cabin.

-In terms of raw numbers, the Jaguar XF Sportbrake's 565-litre capacity is bang-on for the class, matching the A6 Avant and bettering a Volvo V90, although for a truly cavernous loading bay, nothing can topple the 640-litre Mercedes E-Class.
+In terms of raw numbers, the Jaguar XF Sportbrake's 565-litre capacity is bang-on for the class, bettering a Volvo V90, although for a truly cavernous loading bay, nothing can topple the 640-litre Mercedes E-Class from the same era.
 Fold down the rear seats using the handy triggers in the boot, and this expands to an impressive 1,700 litres.

 This configuration gives you the ability to rearrange the interior to carry passengers and bulky loads together, or just flip the middle seat down to stow longer items like skis or fishing poles.
 Combine this with the massive boot aperture, and you'll be able to fit and carry an impressively wide range of cargo, despite the sleek looks.